 - Post-Baccalaureate Diploma in International Supply Chain Management

 - All Associate of Arts Degrees

 Questions?
 Five ways to find out more

-- Attend a Co-op information session within the first two weeks of a new semester so you can get started right away.
+- Attend a mandatory Co-op information session within the first two weeks of a new semester so you can get started right away.
 If you miss the initial information session, we hold another session in the third month of each term so that you can plan for the following term.
 Register through the Events & Workshops calendar on CareerHUB.